Kavitha S. Dalal, Pharm.D. - Pharmacy Residency Program Director

 Michelle Maloney, Pharm.D., PRS

-Michelle joined Virtua in October 2017 as the Quality Pharmacist.
+Michelle joined Virtua in October 2017 as the Pharmacy Quality and Regulatory Manager.
 Michelle graduated from the Ernest Mario School of Pharmacy at Rutgers, the State University of New Jersey in 2013.
 Michelle spent over four years at the University Medical Center of Princeton where she obtained experience in operations and clinical areas, including precepting pharmacy students and residents.
 An area of interest is in pharmacy regulations, with focus on USP 797/800 chapters where she spent a majority of time managing the coordination of sterile compounding.
 Michelle loves to educate and empower people with knowledge and tools to enhance compliance, quality and safety measures.
 Michelle resides in Princeton with her husband and her passion is traveling to new places.

 Christina (Nina) Mangiamele, B.S.
 Pharm., R.Ph.